sarbjeetkumar/ProjectData-Representation-and-Querying-Project-2015/README.md

 },]
 ```
-####Pulling the data from the dataset using , Recieving a list of all Disabled parking bays.
+####Pulling the data from the dataset using GET Method , Recieving a list of all Disabled parking bays.